glaszig/drone-capistrano/DOCS.md

 Use this plugin for deployment via [Capistrano](http://capistranorb.com/).
-The only require configuration option defines the Capistrano tasks to run.
+The only requiree configuration option defines the Capistrano tasks to run.
+Option `bundle_path` allows you to specify the path where Bundler should install Gems.

 ## Example